 When students attend an approved event, they will get a stamp from the presenter for their card that says “Approved MACPASS Event.”
 Signatures from advisors are also welcome.

-CSS will offer a “T-shirt Tuesday” every Tuesday in September & October.
-The first 5 students to show their MACPASS in the Center for Student Success on Tuesdays during office hours get a free t-shirt.
+CSS will offer a “T-shirt Tuesday” every Tuesday from September 10, 2019 to to October 29, 2019.
+The first 3 students to show their MACPASS in the Center for Student Success on Tuesdays during office hours get a free t-shirt.

 The student will be in charge of their passport and replacement passports will not be awarded if misplaced.
 It is up to the students to collect stamps from those events or programs completed.
 Upon completion, the student turns in their card to Main 101 or the Registrar’s office by Monday, October 22nd.
 If completed, the student earns: